 Filing A Claim – Follow our 5 easy steps

-After flood damage has occurred and it is safe to return to your home, the first thing to do is file a report.
-You can file a report through one of the following options:
+After flood damage has occurred and it is safe to return to your home, the first thing to do is file a claim, or first notice of loss with your insurer.
+You can file a claim through one of the following options:

 - Report online at MyFlood.com if you have a flood insurance policy with one of the companies listed here Providers, or

 - Contact your agent to report a flood insurance claim, or

 - If you can not reach your agent, you can always contact our Claims Department, we have agents available to take your claim 24-hours a day 7 days a week.
 You can contact us on this emergency number 1.800.759.8656.

 It is very important to ensure that you record proof of flood damages to your property.
 However, before you do so, please ensure that it is safe to enter your building.
 Once you are sure it is safe, take as many pictures and videos of your flood-damaged property as possible.
 It is important to capture both inside and outside your building.